 In this John Wayne fest, you can examine someone who is both beloved and hated by the American public and the world.
 If not one of the greatest actors of his time he was certainly one of the most influential.
 He dominated the western and the war genre.
 He was a war hawk for the Vietnam War when he was old but he refused to serve in World War II when many other male actors of his generation did.
 Sons of World War II veterans that fought in Vietnam still curse the name of Jane Fonda but exalt the man that missed their father’s war.

-However you feel about John Wayne, his movies have a certain nostalgia of an American that probably never was.
+However, you feel about John Wayne, his movies have a certain nostalgia of an American that probably never was.
 It would be fine if you could punch or shoot your way out of trouble and the strongest was always right.
-While fun in the movies, ti just doesn’t make good foreign policy.
+While fun in the movies, it just doesn’t make good foreign policy.

 So let the politics slide away and enjoy a carefree John Wayne …

 Film noir is one of the defining cinema styles.This style is heavily influenced by current events and politics.
 Some of the themes explored in film noir are: Postwar anxiety and societal malaise, Guilt and dread, Psychoanalysis and trauma, Criminality and the limits of rational investigation, Existential despair, The inability to separate truth from lies, and The role of women in postwar society (TCM Presents Into the Darkness: Investigating Film Noir, Richard L. Edwards, Ph.D.).
 It can be argued that the USA may be headed into another noir phase following the 911 attack.

 As it becomes darker and colder in November it is time to sit back and enjoy classic film noir as a part of your own Noirvember.